yxpx/Inventory-management-system-in-Java/README.md

 The program presents a menu with options to manage warehouse inventory.
 Users can select options to add, remove, update, or display items, as well as generate a bill.
 The application takes user input via the console to perform these actions.

-## Perishable Items

-The system supports tracking perishable items by allowing users to specify an expiration date.